zsparal/api-documentation/source/components/testing.rst

 Of course testing only the happy path is not sufficient and you should :doc:`handle errors </components/handling-errors>` as well.

 This can be done by passing `magic amounts` when creating the payment.
-Depending on whether you want to trigger 3-D Secure authentication or not, this works in a different manner:

-- When you trigger 3-D Secure authentication for the test mode payment, you will have to redirect to the URL in the ``_links.checkout`` property that is returned in the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` response.
-You should then choose ``Failed`` as the final payment status.
+After redirecting to the URL in the ``_links.checkout`` property that is returned in the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` response, you should choose ``Failed`` as the final payment status.
 As a result, the requested failure reason will be present in the response of the :doc:`Get payment endpoint </reference/v2/payments-api/get-payment>`.
-- When you do not trigger 3-D Secure authentication, passing the magic amount will immediately result in an API error that indicates the failure reason that was requested.

 Pass one of the following amounts to trigger a failure condition in test mode: